 The seller and the buyer pay closing costs in case of a wholesale real estate deal in New Hampshire.
 The wholesaler is not responsible for closing costs.
 However, they may have to pay taxes on the assignment fee (monetary compensation wholesalers receive for organizing the deal, usually a percentage of the final purchase price).

-Buyer closing costs on a wholesale deal in New Hampshire include appraisal fees, assignment fees, escrow fees, owner’s title insurance, recording fee, survey fee, title search fee, etc.
+Buyer closing costs on a wholesale deal in New Hampshire include appraisal fees, assignment fees, escrow fees, owner’s title insurance, recording fee, the survey fee, title search fee, etc.

 Who Pays Closing Costs on a Vacant Land in New Hampshire?

 Land is a tangible asset, and its value only increases with time as it has a limited supply.
 In addition, this niche of real estate is less competitive as compared to wholesale deals and house flipping in New Hampshire.